 Retirement Plan Assets

-Download our FREE guide Make the Most of Your Retirement Plan Assets: Avoid Double Taxation and Support Our Work.View My Free Brochure
+Download our FREE guide Make the Most of Your Retirement Plan Assets.View My Free Brochure

 Retirement Plan Assets

 Do you have money saved in an employee retirement plan, IRA, or tax-sheltered annuity?
 Do you know that when a distribution is made from your retirement plan account, your beneficiaries will owe federal income tax in addition to applicable state income taxes at your death?
-Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to the U.S. Fund for UNICEF to support our work.
+Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to UNICEF USA to support our work.

 As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate to us from your plan.
 You can take advantage of this gift opportunity in several ways: